-The damage was not confined to any particular structure, conventional housing, mobile homes, commercial buildings and government buildings were all affected.
-However, many older mobile homes which were not directly in the hurricane's path were destroyed or badly damaged due to tie down failure.
+The damage was not confined to any particular structure, conventional housing, mobile homes, commercial buildings, and government buildings were all affected.
+However, many older mobile homes that were not directly in the hurricane’s path were destroyed or badly damaged due to tie down failure.

-On the other hand mobile homes / manufactured housing, which were not in the direct path of the hurricane, but were installed to the new Florida regulations suffered far less structural damage.
+On the other hand, mobile homes / manufactured housing, which was not in the direct path of the hurricane, but were installed to the new Florida regulations suffered far less structural damage.

-Whole communities of older mobile home were destroyed as their anchor systems failed.
+Whole communities of older mobile homes were destroyed as their anchor systems failed.

 In certain areas correctly installed manufactured housing fared better than the traditional homes.